 Marie Antoinette had been transferred from the Temple Tower Prison to the Conciergerie Prison, away from her children.
 The revolutionaries delighted in heaping every sort of indignity on the Queen.

 One such was to leave her without clean underclothes for ten days – an excruciating torment for any woman – but especially for a menstruating woman.

-He would later lose his life because of his devotion to the queen.
+He would soon lose his life because of his devotion to the Queen.